 Remember that student loan rehabilitation is only available for federally funded loans.
-But the good news is that if you are having trouble repaying your private student loans, there are things you can do to avoid default.
+But the good news is that if you are having trouble repaying your private school loans, there are things you can do to avoid default.
 More on that later.

 What Does the Student Loan Rehabilitation Process Look Like?

 It may seem daunting if you haven’t gone through the rehabilitation process before.
-The good news is the process of student loan rehabilitation is pretty similar to applying for your student loans in the first place.
+The good news is the process of student loan rehabilitation is pretty similar to applying for your school loans in the first place.
 Once you learn more, you’ll discover that just like the initial application, things with rehabilitation are pretty straightforward.
 Here is a step-by-step guide on what you will need to do:

 Step 1: Contact Your Lender

-The first step to rehabilitating your student loans is to contact your student loan lender via email, mail, or over the phone.
+The first step to rehabilitating your student debt is to contact your student loan lender via email, mail, or over the phone.
 If you are unsure who that is, you can head to your online portal on the federal student loan website, which should let you know exactly who your student loan servicer is.
 You should be able to contact them over the phone or online.
 If your loans are Direct Loans (ED loans), your servicer will be the federal government directly, so you can contact the US Department of Education.